-The IWA Global Water Award recognises those individuals who, through innovative leadership and practice, have made a significant contribution to a world in which water is wisely managed.
-Showcasing exceptional individuals who have changed industry norms to create lasting progress, IWAs Global Water Award aims to recognise and reward those water innovators that are driving change.
+The IWA Global Water Award recognises individuals who, through innovative leadership and practice, have made an outstanding contribution to progress towards a world in which water is wisely managed.
+Showcasing exceptional individuals who have changed industry norms to create lasting progress, the IWA Global Water Award recognises and rewards water innovators who are driving impactful change.

 IWA Global Water Award

 Award assessment criteria

 - Vision – the nominee will have established themselves as someone to whom others look for inspiration, insight and authority on the direction of developments relating to water.

 - Leadership – the nominee will have a demonstrated track record as a leader, initiating and overseeing action of note in the water sector.